wingardchris/my_website/content/en/blog/EOStructuresCoop_Blog.md

 directors to hire management, worker collectives utilize a horizontal or flat management structure whereby all workers are co-managers.
-In effect, this non-hierarchical system means that the worker owners also fulfill the role traditionally delegated to the board of directors.
+In effect, this non-hierarchical system means that the worker owners also fulfill the role typically delegated to the board of directors.
 Worker collectives will utilize either consensus-based decision making or majority vote to determine their course of action.
 Consensus based decision making can be a particularly cumbersome process, and so most